calebjmatthews/cavern-havok-2/conceit.md

 * Spaces on the battlefield have their own terrain effects; for example, lava deals 1 damage to anyone standing on it, and shining ground gives 2 defense.

 ## Classes
-* Raider: equips ax, attacks first target in enemy row; 9 Health, 3 Speed, 1 Charm
+* Raider: equips ax, attacks first target in enemy row; 11 Health, 3 Speed, 1 Charm
-  * Horned Helmet (Head): 2 Damage if target is in column directly in front of user
+  * Flint Helmet (Head): +2 Damage if target is in column directly in front of user
   * Hide Vest (Top): 3 Defense
   * Hob-nailed Boots (Bottom): 1-2 move, Bless user with 1 Power
   * Rage Stomping Boots (Bottom): 1-2 move, Bless user with 2 Rage